AP 3434 Responding to Sexual Harassment Under Title IX

 Introduction

-Rogue Community College (“RCC”) encourages members of the RCC] community to report sexual harassment.
+Rogue Community College (“RCC”) encourages members of the RCC community to report sexual harassment.
+This procedure and the related policy protect students, employees, applicants for employment, and applicants for admission.
 This procedure only applies to conduct defined as sexual harassment under Title IX and applicable federal regulations and that meet Title IX jurisdictional requirements.
-RCC will respond to sexual harassment and sexual misconduct that falls outside that definition and outside the jurisdiction of the Title IX federal regulations using State law and applicable RCC policies and procedures.
+RCC will respond to sexual harassment that falls outside that definition and outside the jurisdiction of the Title IX federal regulations using State law and applicable RCC policies and procedures.
 In implementing these procedures discussed below, RCC will also provide supportive measures, training, and resources in compliance with State law, unless they are preempted by the Title IX regulations.

 Title IX Coordinator